cmdncontrol/SANS-Holiday-Hack-Challenge-2023/SANS Holiday Hack Challenge 2023.md

 ---

-Objective 4: Reportinator
+Objective: Reportinator

 ---

-Objective 5: Azure 101
+Objective: Azure 101

 Task 1: You may not know this but the Azure cli help messages are very easy to access.
 First, try typing:
 $ az help | less